Marble Baths Caves

 The main cave was the most misused and abused cave I have visited in all my times in the Drakensberg.
 Disgusting piles of toilet paper just outside and all manner of litter scattered around.
 Perhaps KZN wildlife needs to close it off to the public now.
 It seems the popularity of the marble baths is putting too much strain on the area.

-The following user(s) said Thank You: firephish, Smurfatefrog, grae22, Carl Gebhard
+The following user(s) said Thank You: Serious tribe, firephish, Smurfatefrog, Bear, grae22, Carl Gebhard

 Please Log in or Create an account to join the conversation.